KratosMultiphysics/CoSimIO/tutorial/python/README.md

 info = CoSimIO.Connect(settings)
 ```

 First of all, you may notice that `Connect()` method takes an `Info` as its arguments.
-This contianer can be used to pass additional information about the solver or connection settings to the CoSimIO:
+This container can be used to pass additional information about the solver/software-tool or connection settings to the _CoSimIO_:

 ```python
 settings = CoSimIO.Info()